 BRASA UCSB aims to promote the Brazilian culture to the UCSB community by organizing social events and meetings.
-The organization encourages students, alumni, faculty members and staff to take on issues related to Brazil ranging from politics and economics to art and culture.
+The organization encourages students, alumni, faculty members and staff to take on issues related to Brazil ranging from politics and economics, to art and culture.
 If you are passionate about Brazil and would like to participate in a cultural organization and learn about Brazil's biggest facets, join BRASA!

 DOLP will promote the cultural, social, political, and intellectual development of peoples affected by Euro-western colonization while developing methods and structures to promote decolonization in our lives.

 To create and promote underrepresented and diverse communities to participate in outdoor activities to engage future generations of marginalized people in the outdoors.
-Through promotion of accessibility, knowledge, and exposure.

-M.U.J.E.R.(Mujeres Unidas por Justicia,Educación y Revolución) is a womxn's support group and political action organization that provides support and advocacy for Latina/Chicana womxn and marginalized genders and promotes cultural and gender awareness on campus and in the community.
+M.U.J.E.R.(Mujeres Unidas por Justicia,Educación y Revolución) is a support group and political action organization that provides support and advocacy for Latina/Chicana womxn and marginalized genders and promotes cultural and gender awareness on campus and in the community.
 YOU DON'T JOIN M.U.J.E.R., YOU ARE M.U.J.E.R.

 This organization is dedicated to enhance the experience of and appreciation for STEM graduate students of diverse backgrounds including, but not limited to race, ethnicity, gender, age, religion, language, abilities/disabilities, sexual orientation, gender identity, socioeconomic status, and geographic region.